Valem/room-light-control/README.md

 # Room Light Control

-Room Light Control is a smart home integration designed to automatically control the lights in a specific room of your house.
+Room Light Control is a home-assistant integration designed to automatically control the lights in a specific room of your house.
 Using a combination of sensors and logic, the automation creates a natural and convenient experience when you enter and exit the room.

 ## Features